JanDitzen/xtdcce2/README.md

 c) The Cross-Sectional ARDL (CS-ARDL, Chudik et. al 2016) estimator using an ARDL model.
 For a further discussion see Ditzen (2018b).

-Additionally `xtdcce2` tests for cross sectional dependence (see `xtcd2`) and estimates the exponent of the
-    cross sectional dependence alpha (see `xtcse2`).
+Additionally `xtdcce2` tests for cross sectional dependence (see `xtcd2`) and estimates the exponent of the cross sectional dependence alpha (see `xtcse2`).
+The rank condition can be checked in static panels using the classifier from De Vos et al. (2024).
+Information criteria to select the optimal number of cross-section averages in static panels can be calculated using `estat ic`.
 It also supports instrumental variable estimations (see [ivreg2](http://www.stata-journal.com/software/sj5-4/)).

 `xtdcce2fast` is an optimized version for speed and large datasets.
 In comparison to xtdcce2 it does not perform any collinearity checks does not support pooled estimations and instrumental variable regressions.
-It also stores some estimation results in mata rather than e() to circumvent some restrictions on matrix dimensions in Stata
+It also stores some estimation results in mata rather than e() to circumvent some restrictions on matrix dimensions in Stata.

 # 3. Options